Irrelon/ForerunnerDB/readme.md

 	moo: true
 });
 ```

+If you wish to fully replace a document with another one you can do so using the
+$replace operator described in the *Update Operators* section below.

 If you want to replace a key's value you can use the $overwrite operator described
 in the *Update Operators* section below.